IntegratorBrad/fhir-ai-examples/README.md

 }
 ```

+## Step 5: Ideate on possible causes
+What are some things that might cause such a set of results?

-## Step 5: Positive finding for SLE
+## Step 6: Positive finding for SLE
 ```
 {
   "resourceType": "Bundle",